How to Calculate Price Per Share of Equity

 Second, a business can increase its BVPS by repurchasing its common stock from common stockholders.
 The less outstanding stock a company has, the higher the value of that stock.
 For instance, if the previously mentioned company with a book value of $80 million and 5 million shareholders, bought back 1 million shares, their price per share, or BVPS, would raise from $16 to $20 per share.

 If you need help with understanding how to calculate the price per share of equity, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.